auth0-samples/laravel/00-Starter-Seed/readme.md

     http://<domain>/auth0/callback

-Configure heroku to use the same callback
+Configure Heroku to use the same callback

     heroku config:set AUTH0_CALLBACK_URL="http://<domain>/auth0/callback"

 ## Things to note:
-* The Procfile tells heroku how to invoke an apache instance that is compatible with laravel
+* The Procfile tells Heroku how to invoke an apache instance that is compatible with laravel
-* The `bootstrap/start.php` has a function that detects whether the environment is local or heroku
+* The `bootstrap/start.php` has a function that detects whether the environment is local or Heroku

 ## Running the example with Docker